 This is a challenging issue.
 BC Family Law states that if you and your child are required to self-isolate, the courts are likely to agree that the child should stay with you until your period of self-isolation is over.
 Otherwise, you must follow the court order.
+BC Family Law has provided updated guidance for when children should not go to their other parent.

 It is best if you and your co-parent work out an agreement during this time.
 There are free mediation and coaching services through Legal Aid BC.
 Legal aid and duty counsel are currently available by phone only.
 The courts are currently only taking urgent application by phone, including urgent matters regarding parenting time.